Blind Persons Act 1920: Impact

 The NLB passed a motion of dissatisfaction in the government's response to the march.
 The Royal London Society for Blind People expected that the act would not be eagerly applied by the local authorities who did not wish to increase the burden on their ratepayers.
 Some officials in the Treasury expressed concern that the act would lead to accusations that the pension provided was not sufficient and that there would be subsequent requests from other disabled people to also have specific legislation.
 The treasury thought that any such schemes should come under the Poor Law, administered by local authorities.
 Between 1921 and 1939 the number of people eligible for pensions under the act rose from 7,800 to 27,500 with a total annual cost of £695,000.

+Subsequent developments

 As it was passed before the formation of the Irish Free State in 1922 it was retained on the statute books in that country and part of it remains in force.
-In the United Kingdom section 1 of the act, applying to pensions, was repealed by the Old Age Pensions Act 1936, which duplicated its provisions.
-The remaining sections were repealed by the National Assistance Act 1948 (11 & 12 Geo.
+In the United Kingdom section 1 of the act, applying to pensions, was repealed by the Old Age Pensions Act 1936 (26 Geo.
+5 & 1 Edw.
+8. c.
+31), which duplicated its provisions.

+The whole act was repealed for England and Wales and Scotland by section 62(3) of, and part I of the seventh schedule to, the National Assistance Act 1948 (11 & 12 Geo.
 6. c.
-29).
+29), which came into operation on 5 July 1948.

 Amendments and new legislation developed provision for blind, and other disabled people, throughout the 20th century.
 This culminated in the Disability Discrimination Act 1995, Disability Discrimination Act 2005 and the Equality Act 2010 which implemented some of the measures the NLB had first proposed in 1899.